Helical Topological Superconducting Pairing at Finite Excitation Energies

-\textit{Conclusions.}\textemdash{} We have shown that a new type of helical topological superconducting pairing in multiband time-reversal-symmetric odd-parity superconductors can emerge due to unconventional pairing away from the Fermi energy.
-This leads to the appearance of tunable helical topological Dirac surface states at finite energies protected by pseudospin rotation symmetry.
-Our work opens new avenues to search for helical topological superconductivity at finite excitation energies in multiband systems.
-Promising experimental probes are (spin-polarized) angle-resolved photoemission (ARPES) \citep{ARPES-2009,ARPES-2011,ARPES-2014,ARPES-2019,ARPES-2020-1,ARPES-2020-2,ARPES-2021-1,ARPES-2021-2,ARPES-2022} and scanning tunneling (STS) spectroscopies \citep{STM-2003,STM-2004,STM-2010,ARPES-STM-2007,STM-2014,STM-2016,STM-2017-1,STM-2017-2,STM-2021-1,STM-2021-2,STM-2021-3}.
-Both methods have pros and cons to observe the predicted helical Dirac surface states at finite excitation energies related to working temperature and momentum resolution.
-Therefore, the method should be chosen appropriately for a given material.
-Our predictions trigger several interesting future research directions, for instance, how topological finite energy pairing manifests in mesoscopic quantum transport.
+\textit{Conclusions.}\textemdash{} We have shown that helical topological superconducting pairing emerges in multiband time-reversal-symmetric odd-parity superconductors due to unconventional pairing away from the Fermi energy.
+This leads to the appearance of tunable helical topological Dirac surface states at FEs.
+They are topologically protected against perturbations due to combination of time-reversal and two-fold rotation symmetries \cite{Supplemental_Material}.
+Promising experimental probes are (spin-polarized) angle-resolved photoemission \citep{ARPES-2009,ARPES-2011,ARPES-2014,ARPES-2019,ARPES-2020-1,ARPES-2020-2,ARPES-2021-1,ARPES-2021-2,ARPES-2022} and scanning tunneling spectroscopies \citep{STM-2003,STM-2004,STM-2010,ARPES-STM-2007,STM-2014,STM-2016,STM-2017-1,STM-2017-2,STM-2021-1,STM-2021-2,STM-2021-3}.

 [1]{} [1]{#1}